NetoGerardo/saucedemo/README.md

 Now you're ready to go!

 ## How to Run
-Opne command prompt and execute the command:
+Open command prompt and execute the command:
 ```bash
 python start.py
 ```